rreusser/trains-and-trails/src/pages/mount-diablo-mitchell-canyon-to-north-gate/index.md

 <span data-behavior="anchor" data-feature-index="2" data-mile-position="11.6"></span>
 ![A skier ascends the trail, crawling through brush](mount-diablo-mitchell-canyon-to-north-gate-080.jpg)

 As conditions grew more wintry, I was amused to start seeing more skiers than hikers.
-I chatted with a skiier as he crawled through ice-laden brush and fallen trees.
+I chatted with a skier as he crawled through ice-laden brush and fallen trees.
 I asked if I could snap a picture.
 He was in good spirits, but I think we both understood what a rough time he was having.

 <span data-behavior="anchor" data-feature-index="2" data-mile-position="12.3"></span>
 ![Two feet buried in mid-shin-depth snow](mount-diablo-mitchell-canyon-to-north-gate-090.jpg)